Gift wrapping ideas for Christmas presents with style | Ideal Home

 Who cares what's inside?
 Even a pound shop present will look a million dollars when you dress it up with these Christmas gift wrapping ideas

 Make your Christmas presents extra special this year by giving them a more personal feel.
 With our simple tips and tricks you can wrap your presents so beautifully, no one will want to open them!

 Whether you make your wrap from scratch or simply embellish existing papers, these gift wrapping ideas will get your creative juices flowing.

-All the festive inspiration your could need: Christmas decorating ideas
+All the festive inspiration your could need: Christmas ideas

 An easy way to create a perfect-looking pile of presents is to decide on a palette of two or three colours – and stick to it.
-‘Earth-inspired browns, combined with red and gold is a huge trend for 2017,’ says Louise Lee, Christmas buyer at weevil Garden Centres.
-‘Throw in a little glitter, too, to truly make your parcels sparkle.’
+Jewel-coloured blues and greens, combined with gold, are a huge trend for 2018, ‘Throw in a little glitter, too, to truly make your parcels sparkle,’ suggests Louise Lee, Christmas buyer at Wyevale Garden Centres.

 Everyone loves to bring the outdoors inside at Christmas – the tree, wreaths and mantelpiece garlands.
 So why not introduce it to your present wrapping, too?
 Conifer leaves, eucalyptus, berries or pine cones can all be incorporated using ribbon or twine.
 You could also try foodie items like dried oranges or cinnamon sticks.